KevWal/BasicTracker/Software/TBTracker-VSCode/TBTracker/README.md

  https://github.com/mikalhart/TinyGPSPlus (TinyGPS++)

 [KW]
-This program is now refactored into a proper C++ structure using guarded header files and cpp files (apart from TBTracker.ino is still named .ino to maintain Arduino IDE compatibility) , this allows it to be compiled in both Arduino IDE and other C++ compilers like PlatformIO, as well as significantly speeding up development time as the whole program does not need recompiling after every change.
+This program is now refactored into a C++ structure using guarded header files and cpp files (apart from TBTracker.ino is still named .ino to maintain Arduino IDE compatibility) , this allows it to be compiled in both Arduino IDE and other C++ compilers like PlatformIO, as well as significantly speeding up development time as the whole program does not need recompiling after every change.